FAQs

 As the regulatory body for MRTs and DMSs in Ontario, CMRITO’s legislated mandate is to protect the public interest through the regulation of the profession.
 We do this by making sure that registered MRITs are qualified to practice (i.e. registration) and are practising professionally (i.e. meeting the CMRITO’s Standards of Practice).

 It is a conflict of interest for the CMRITO to advocate for MRTs, DMSs or the profession of medical radiation and imaging technology.
 Advocacy is the role of the national professional associations – Sonography Canada and the Canadian Association of Medical Radiation Technologists (CAMRT) – and the provincial professional association – the Ontario Association for Medical Radiation Sciences (OAMRS).
-These organizations advocate for the profession, provide education and conferences, support individual members, and promote the profession through initiatives such as Sonography Week and MRT Week.
+These organizations advocate for the profession, provide education and conferences, support individual registrants, and promote the profession through initiatives such as Sonography Week and MRT Week.

-While it is outside the legislated role for CMRITO to promote the profession, we believe our members use their extensive expertise to provide an essential, valuable service to the public daily, and that service should be acknowledged and appreciated.
+While it is outside the legislated role for CMRITO to promote the profession, we believe our registrants use their extensive expertise to provide an essential, valuable service to the public daily, and that service should be acknowledged and appreciated.
 This can be seen in our social media posts in support of Sonography Week and MRT Week.

 To learn more about the role and regulatory responsibilities of the CMRITO, please watch the CMRITO self-regulated professionals video.